-- (b) minimises the potential for-results in reverse sensitivity issues, including on existing production activities, and extraction and distribution of aggregate minerals operations; and - (c) (b) the proposal will reduce\retains or enhances the amenity aesthetic, cultural-and open space values in rural areas between and around settlements; and - (d) provides for mana whenua / tangata whenua values, including the relationship with their traditions, ancestral lands, water, sites, wāhi tapu and other taonga; and - (e) (c) the proposal's location, design or density will supports reductions in greenhouse gas emissions minimises demand for non-renewable energy resources through appropriate location, design and density of development; and - (f) is climate-resilient; and - (g) gives effect to Te Mana o Te Wai; and - (h) for urban development, is consistent with Policy 55; and - (i) (d) for other development rural residential, the proposal is consistent with any Future Development Strategy, or the city or district regional or local strategic growth and/or development framework or strategy that addresses future rural development should the Future Development Strategy be yet to be released; or - (j) (e)-in the absence of such a framework or strategy, the proposal will increase pressure for public services and infrastructure beyond existing infrastructure capacity-; and - (k) for urban development, is consistent with Policy 55.
+- (b) results in reverse sensitivity issues, including on existing production activities, and extraction and distribution of aggregate minerals operations; and - (c) (b) the proposal will reduce_retains or enhances the amenity aesthetic, cultural and open space values in rural areas between and around settlements; and - (d) provides for mana whenua / tangata whenua values, including the relationship with their traditions, ancestral lands, water, sites, wāhi tapu and other taonga; and - (e) the proposal's location, design or density will minimises demand for non-renewable energy resources through appropriate location, design and density of development; and - (f) is climate-resilient; and - (g) gives effect to Te Mana o Te Wai; and - (h) (d) for rural residential development, the proposal is consistent with anythe Wellington Region Future Development Strategy or, if the Future Development Strategy has not been notified, the Council's regional or local strategic growth and/or development framework or strategy that describes where and how future urban development should will occur in that district or region, should the Future Development Strategy be yet to be released; or - (i) (e) in the absence of such a framework or strategy, the proposal will increase pressure for public services and infrastructure beyond existing infrastructure capacity; and - (j) for urban development, is consistent with Policy 55.

-Policy 56 considers urban development and rural residential development within the region's rural areas, including potential mixed use development within a settlement zone.
+Policy 56 considers urban development and rural residential development within the region's rural areas.
 The policy seeks to ensure rural development occurs in a manner that maintains the rural environment's character and values, and recognises that development in the rural area can lead to the cumulative erosion of the productive capability of the rural area if not appropriately managed.